-- Reviewing this IPS; - Adopting and maintaining an Investment Plan that complies with this IPS; - Engaging External Portfolio Managers, Custodians, administrators and other investment professionals (Agents); - Allocating the money and investments under its control and management among External Portfolio Managers and their funds in compliance with this IPS: - Monitoring the performance of the Agents; and, - Reporting to the Municipality.
+- Reviewing this IPS; - Adopting and maintaining an Investment Plan that complies with this IPS; - Engaging Custodians, administrators and other investment professionals (i.e. Agents); - Allocating the money and investments under its control and management in compliance with this IPS; - Monitoring the performance of the OCIO Offering and Agents; and, - Reporting to the Municipality.